douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * preskaŭ - almost
 * preskripta - prescriptive
 * preta - ready
-* preterpasi - to pass by
+* preterpasi - to pass by, to bypass
 * pretigi - to prepare, to make ready
 * prezenceco - presence
 * prezenta - present